-Divya Pahwa is earning her MPH in Nutrition so she can work to make food systems more just, equitable, and sustainable.
+Divya Pahwa is earning an MPH in Nutrition to make food systems more just, equitable, and sustainable.

 The University of Washington Nutritional Sciences Program prepares students to improve individual and population health through the study of foods, nutrients, dietary behaviors, health outcomes, and food and policy environments.
 The Program offers an undergraduate major (BA) and minor; graduate degrees including the MS, MPH, and PhD; and graduate-level training leading to the Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) professional credential.

 Prepares graduates to address the impact of food systems on food and nutrition security and population health

 Provides undergraduate students with a foundation of knowledge in nutrition, food studies, food systems, and population health

 Interdisciplinary training in public health and nutritional sciences to prepare graduates for public health and community nutrition careers

 Provides students with advanced understanding of human nutrition at the individual level

 Advanced training in human nutrition and research intended for students pursuing research or academic careers